Getting started with Pipelines-as-Code #

 There are multiple ways to install Pipelines-as-Code.
 The easiest way is to have it managed by the OpenShift Pipelines Operator, which installs Pipelines-as-Code by default.

-command allows you to get started quickly and try out Pipelines-as-Code.
-If you are running this in production, you should consider installing Pipelines-as-Code using a GitOps tool like OpenShift GitOps or ArgoCD following the manual installation instructions.
+If you are running Pipelines-as-Code in production, you should consider installing using a GitOps tool like OpenShift GitOps or ArgoCD following the manual installation instructions.

 Pipelines-as-Code Installation #